Protect the Environment and Defend Biodiversity

 Clean Energy and Environmental Protection

-The U.S. is one of the greatest contributors to climate change yet lags behind the industrialized world in fighting to reverse it.
+The U.S. is one of the greatest contributors to the climate crisis yet lags behind the industrialized world in fighting to reverse it.
 Lead the international community in clean energy innovation and combating climate change.
+Pass a comprehensive Green New Deal to turn the tide and create millions of good-paying jobs.
 Decentralize our energy system with renewable technologies like rooftop solar, wind and geothermal to satisfy energy needs on the local and building level.
-Promote energy efficient building codes, net metering and ambitious renewable portfolio standards.
+Promote energy-efficient building codes, net metering and ambitious renewable portfolio standards.

 greenhouse gases than coal due to its methane content.
 Reduce deforestation and desertification.